saastechacademy/foundation/project-ideas/not-naked.md

-NotNaked is fashion brand for Gen Z is called Gen Alpha in America.
+NotNaked is fashion brand for Gen Z and Gen Alpha in America.
 NotNaked is digital first company, has retail locations in following cities

 1) New York
 2) Boston